Okay, dropshipper, you’ve finally found a great product with AliInsider with a low competition level and high-profit potential. Well done!

 When creating commercials and Social Media posts, try to avoid overloading your customers with a bunch of look-how-amazing-my-products-are posts and reasons why they should buy them.
 That’s something they’ll figure out on their own once they visit your store.

-“Don’t try to sell them the product, make them want to buy that lifestyle.”
+“Don’t try to sell them the product; make them want to buy that lifestyle.”

-There’s a hidden adventure, legend or meaning behind every single product, your job is to make a story out of it.
+There’s a hidden adventure, legend, or meaning behind every single product.
+Your job is to make a story out of it.

 3. Be an educator, not a salesman

 So how can you do it?
 Simply by offering them additional values before they even make a purchase.
-Your Social Media channels should be fulfilled with interesting facts for that niche, quotes, jokes, stories, free e-books, or anything else that represents value for that group of people, combined with the posts where you actually advertise exact products.
+Your Social Media channels should be filled with interesting facts for that niche, quotes, jokes, stories, free e-books, or anything else that represents value for that group of people, combined with the posts where you advertise exact products.

 “Offer the value before they even make a purchase.”

 Create the content in a way that makes people follow you for fun, useful information or ideas about a specific topic, and eventually, they’ll also need your product and buy it.
-It can be a blog on your website with cooking recipes if you sell pans, makeup tutorials on Instagram if that’s the niche you decided to go with, or traveling blog about places to visit if you sell suitcases.
+It can be a blog on your website with cooking recipes if you sell pans, makeup tutorials on Instagram if that’s the niche you decided to go with, or a traveling blog about places to visit if you sell suitcases.

 4. Be recognizable and consistent

-When you see red color, Santa Claus, commercials that send a message of bringing family and friends together, you know it’s Coca Cola without a doubt.
+When you see red color, Santa Claus, commercials that send a message of bringing family and friends together, you know it’s Coca-Cola without a doubt.

-Being recognizable among your customers, with a carefully chosen style and image that fit their taste gives you an exclusive opportunity to make your customers chose you over the competition because they choose to buy your brand actually.
+Being recognizable among your customers, with a carefully chosen style and image that fit their taste gives you an exclusive opportunity to make your customers choose you over the competition because they choose to buy your brand actually.

 “Customers will choose you over the competition because they choose to buy your brand actually.”

-Of course, that’s not something built overnight, and most probably you’re going to change it a lot at the beginning.
+Of course, that’s not something built overnight, and most probably, you’re going to change it a lot at the beginning.
 You’ll create it, test it, change it, modify it and change it again.
 But once you find it – be consistent.
 It will solidify your brand’s recognisability and provide you trust and loyalty from your customers, as well as a superior market position.

 5. Product packaging does matter

-“Packaging itself matters almost as much as the product”
+“Packaging itself matters almost as much as the product.”

-For example, you can find one supplier who sells both – jewelry and small boxes, and ask him to pack the necklaces into those boxes before sending them.
+For example, you can find one supplier who sells both – jewelry and small boxes and ask him to pack the necklaces into those boxes before sending them.

-There are also companies like Packtory specialized in producing custom branded packaging for dropshippers, and shipping it for free to your suppliers in China.
+There are also companies like Packtory that are specialized in producing custom branded packaging for dropshippers and shipping it for free to your suppliers in China.
 In that way, not only that you’ll have a characteristic packaging, but you’ll also have a chance to add a personal touch to your product.
 Besides a branded bag or a product’s box, you can add a tag, promo material inside the package like cards with messages, discount coupons, stickers, and many other things.